-Microsoft brought Windows Virtual Desktop (WVD) to the market last year and has seen Azure consumption grow significantly during these trying times.
-There’s been a three-fold increase in usage of WVD.
+Microsoft brought Azure Virtual Desktop (AVD), formerly known as Windows Virtual Desktop, to the market last year and has seen Azure consumption grow significantly during these trying times.
+There’s been a three-fold increase in usage of AVD.

-Essential ReadingHere’s my earlier assessment of WVD: Windows Virtual Desktop – The Good, The Bad, and The Ugly.
+Essential ReadingHere’s my earlier assessment of AVD, with its former name: Windows Virtual Desktop – The Good, The Bad, and The Ugly.

 Of course, these cloud platforms aren’t just for those who don’t have their own data centres or solutions in place already.
 In fact, if you’re a Citrix customer, you have likely already had a salesperson try to incentivise you away from a traditional perpetual on-premises based Citrix license to a Citrix Cloud based subscription license.
 Possibly in a way that would allow you to continue completely on-premises for now with a view to transition to Citrix Cloud in the future.

 That’s an important point.
-If I were writing this blog post a few weeks ago, I would have pointed out the flexibility for Citrix customers to run the products on any cloud platform they prefer vs Windows Virtual Desktop which is only supported on Azure.
+If I were writing this blog post a few weeks ago, I would have pointed out the flexibility for Citrix customers to run the products on any cloud platform they prefer vs Azure Virtual Desktop, which as you’d expect is only supported on Azure.

 Looking ahead, there won’t be an option to run a user load on your existing public cloud tenant of choice with the current release of Citrix Virtual Apps and Desktops.
 However, the fact you can still do so with version 1912 suggests that it should at least continue to be supported for close to 5 more years.
 I would advise anyone setting up from scratch to NOT roll their own with version 1912.
 For those who already have a user load running in say AWS today, I don’t think there’s a pressing need to rush off of that setup just yet.
 You have some time.

-At the time of writing, Citrix Cloud is more flexible than WVD.
+At the time of writing, Citrix Cloud is more flexible than AVD.

 Image Management and Tooling